Gghz007/blender-cgf-importer-exporter/README.md

 This split was useful because the project reached a state where bind/rest alignment and deformation checks became nearly exact, while the visible animation result could still be wrong.
 That points at controller evaluation / pose application rather than mesh skinning itself.

+### Current Note (Post v243+)

+- the experimental Blender-only verification path was removed from the normal UI flow
+- `Armature Keys` is back on a minimal delta bridge path (`bind^-1 * anim_local` applied through pose basis)
+- this keeps the importer on a more deterministic path while evaluator-space fixes continue

 ## Export Workflows

 ### Export CGF